personal-ai/whitepaper/README.md

 From social tokens to social utility tokens.
 1. **Earn to Train**: Everyone is given an AI training credit that is required to train/retrain their personal AI.
 They continue to earn credits if they keep up their Sync activity levels governed by a smart-contract on chain.
-2. **Fees to Train**: Personal AIs that need continuous syncing and frequent training require more AI training credits that they can purchase on a recurring basis when they choose an available premium subscription.
+2. **Stake to Train**: Personal AIs that need continuous syncing and frequent training require more AI training credits that they can earn in form of rewards when they stake stable coins.
 3. **Monetize my AI**: Every Personal AI has an option to mint an associated AI creator coin with a fee.
 Creator AI Coins are fungible tokens that represent equity in a creator’s AI.
 The minting of a creator’s AI Coins unlocks:
     - AI Creators can give access to holders of their token to benefit from their AI.
 Examples include writing with my AI, interacting with my AI, subscribing to my AI topics.
     - Fans can also support their favorite AI creators by investing in their AI creator coins.